Alcohol Percentage In Bud Light

 The Brewing Process: From Grain to Glass

 The alcohol in Bud Light, like all beers, is a byproduct of fermentation.
-The process begins with malted barley, which is germinated and dried barley grains.
 These grains are then mashed with water, releasing sugars.
+Think about it: the process begins with malted barley, which is germinated and dried barley grains.
+Consider this: after cooling, yeast is added.
 This sugary liquid, known as wort, is then boiled with hops, which provide bitterness and aroma.
-After cooling, yeast is added.
 This is where the magic happens.

 The yeast consumes the sugars in the wort, converting them into ethanol (alcohol) and carbon dioxide.
 The amount of alcohol produced depends on several factors: